 - Cinderella’s Royal Table: Another option (although it’s very popular as well) is Cinderella’s Royal Table.
-This restaurant also gives guests that feeling of dining in a castle among royalty.
+This restaurant also gives guests that feeling of dining in a castle among royalty (princesses move from table to table throughout the meal).
 And we’re thinking that with the added capacity that Be Our Guest provides, securing other sought-after reservations just might be a little easier.

 Chef Mickey’s and Other Popular Character Meals

 Another hot ticket in Disney World are character dining experiences.
-While there are many to choose from, a few in particular are extremely popular, and therefore are much harder to book.
+While there are many to choose from, a few in particular are extremely popular — and therefore much harder to book.